oimk/vsdiat-openlane-workshop/Skywater-Day3.md

 - Step e: Add tungsten and use CMP to cut excess down.
 - Step f: Add aluminum layer and repeat step 3a-3b down to the CMP level in step e.
 Remove photoresist (Aluminum is a on the SiO2 layer)
 - Step g: Deposit more Sio2 and repeat step3a-3b to makes holes down to the aluminum.
-- Step h: add TiN and tungsten on top of aluminum using step8a-8e
+- Step h: add TiN and tungsten on top of aluminum using step 8d-8e
 - Step i: Add aluminum layer on top and use step3a-3b to make a hole down to the second SI02 layer with aluminum on top at specifc locations
 - Step k: Add top dielectic to protect your chip;
 - Step z: Use the final mask to crete ports to interface with the electrical components.

 Final picture of the CMOS:
 <img width="1409" height="983" alt="image" src="https://github.com/user-attachments/assets/3558fb23-0af0-4594-a32f-c63503e6a0ac" /><figcaption>Image from VSDIAT course & taken from lecture.
 Wood = SI02.
 Pink = aluminum.
 Blue with dots = tungsten.
 Lightblue = TIN.
 Red = polysilicion.
 Dark blue = Titanium.
 Green = Si3N4 or Sio2 </figcaption>